The Problem of Dynamic Spatial Sampling and Geofence Surveillance: Measuring Risk of Selective Expansions for Surveillance

 \section{Measuring Risk of Selective Expansions for Surveillance}

-To measure the (un-) reasonableness of a perimeter, researchers can apply the plug-in estimators to publicly available datasets, such as public voter files, to estimate the distribution of radii for a plausible set of geofence perimeters.
-Analysts can use this de-identified density map to estimate the distribution of optimal radii whose circular areas return one individual suspect.
-Here, we draw on publicly available data from the North Carolina voter database and analyze the distribution of optimal radii based on the population densities for a randomly chosen neighborhood (see Figure \ref{fig:AppliedDensity}).
+To measure the (un-) reasonableness of a perimeter, researchers can apply the plug-in estimators to publicly available datasets, such as public voter files, to generate null distributions of plausible geofence alternatives.
+Given the data type and assumptions, magistrates can assess the impact that an agency's proposal might have on a community.
+Here, we draw on publicly available data from the North Carolina voter database and analyze the distribution of optimal radii based on the population densities for a randomly chosen neighborhood (see Figure \ref{fig:AppliedDensity})\footnote{We assume that the distribution of commuters in this neighborhood is directly proportional to the density of residential addresses inside the voter file.
+In other words, people work close to where they live and the population density does not change drastically over the day.}.

-Our use of a static density map reflects the reality that most analysts cannot access spatio-temporal datasets that accurately measure patterns of human activity.
-Nonetheless, as we show here, even a static map based on a restricted sample (i.e., registered individuals only) provides an analytic baseline that current legal discussions lack.

 Using the population densities, we generate the distribution of optimal radii through the following steps.
 First, we place a square grid over the density map.
 Next, we assume the centroids for each grid cell are different focal sites for surveillance.
 Finally, using each centroid, we use the lambda adaptive estimator to estimate the optimal radius at each centroid where we set the privacy constraint $k$ equal to one.
-Figure \ref{fig:ApplitedRadii} visualizes these optimal radii across our neighborhood.
+The left graphic in Figure \ref{fig:AppliedDensity} visualizes these optimal radii across our neighborhood.
 Depending on the location, these values range from less than 30 feet to over 700 feet; however, most values are less than 100 feet.
 We calculate the population density by dividing $\hat{k} = 1$ by the total area of the optimal geofences $\pi r^2$.